As your fleet of connected devices grows, so the tools and techniques needed to manage them changes.

 But as the volume grows, the "cost per device" becomes the dominant factor, and so efficiency now starts to become the most important aspect.
 Since people usually remain your largest cost at any scale, this is primarily a question of how to make efficient use of your customer support and operations staff, by empowering them with tools which give them leverage to understand and manage an ever-growing device fleet - to see the "wood for the trees".

-IoT Service Monitoring is a collection of several use-cases.
+IoT Service Management is a collection of several use-cases.
 At the very early stage on the lab bench, none of these is essential.
-But there's a rubicon to cross, typically at around 1,000 devices deployed, where Service Monitoring shifts from being a nice-to-have to becoming an essential tool to ensure that your IoT devices are consistently delivering the value that your customer is paying for, and that you build an increasingly efficient operation to manage devices as you scale.
+But there's a rubicon to cross, typically at around 1,000 devices deployed, where Service Management shifts from being a nice-to-have to becoming an essential tool to ensure that your IoT devices are consistently delivering the value that your customer is paying for, and that you build an increasingly efficient operation to manage devices as you scale.

 Read more thoughts about managing IoT: